Kamui (1964 manga): Publication

 Kamui Den manga first appeared on the cover of Garo No. 9, May 1965 (left), and No. 15, August 1965 (right); art by Sanpei Shirato.

 An original series written and illustrated by Sanpei Shirato, Kamui Den was serialized in Seirindō's monthly gekiga magazine Garo with a total of 74 installments.
 The first installment was published in the magazine's December 1, 1964, issue.
 The series released its final installment in the July 1, 1971, issue of Garo.
 Seirindō collected its chapters in 21 tankōbon volumes, released from May 10, 1967, to October 10, 1971.

-In November 2023, Drawn & Quarterly licensed the manga for English release under the title The Legend of Kamui in North America, and will publish the series in ten omnibus 600-page volumes.
-The first volume was published on January 14, 2025.